pygame/pygame/docs/reST/index.rst

   and need more understanding to be properly used.

 :doc:`Surfarray Introduction <tut/SurfarrayIntro>`
-  Pygame used the Numpy python module to allow efficient per pixel effects on images.
+  Pygame used the NumPy python module to allow efficient per pixel effects on images.
-  Using the surfae arrays is an advanced feature that allows custom effects and filters.
+  Using the surface arrays is an advanced feature that allows custom effects and filters.
-  This also examines some of the simple effects from the Pygame example, arraydemo.py.
+  This also examines some of the simple effects from the pygame example, arraydemo.py.

 :doc:`Camera Module Introduction <tut/CameraIntro>`
   Pygame, as of 1.9, has a camera module that allows you to capture images,